SinomthaMzamo/minesweeper-dbn-womentc/README.md

 This project is my submission to the "dbn_womenthinkcode_" tech_wednesdays initiative

 ## Directions
-All code files relating to the the game will go inside the directory "game files".
+Game Files: All code files related to the game are located inside the directory "minesweeper/game_build".
-Navigate to "notes_for_discussion" for practice problems and other notes on OOP.
+Practice Problems and Notes: Navigate to "planning.txt" for practice problems and other notes on OOP.
-Extra files and guides can be found inside "pdf_guides".
+Extra Files and Guides: Additional files and guides can be found inside the "pdf_guides" directory.

 ## Notice
 Fork the repo.
 Monitor the main branch for updates as the version on the main branch is what we will be building together.